aws-samples/config-resource-compliance-dashboard/README.md

 ![CRCD](images/ec2-inventory.png "AWS Config Dashboard, Configuration Items")

-Inventory of Amazon EC2, Amazon EBS, Amazon S3, Amazon Relational Database Service (RDS) and AWS Lambda resources with filtering on account, Region and resource-specific fields (e.g. IP addresses for EC2).
+Inventory of Amazon EC2, Amazon EBS, Amazon S3, Amazon Relational Database Service (RDS) and AWS Lambda.
+Visualize your managed EC2 instances and identify instances that are not managed by AWS Systems Manager (SSM).
+Filter resources by account, Region and resource-specific fields (e.g. IP addresses for EC2).
 Option to filter resources by the custom tags that you use to categorize workloads, such as Application, Owner and Environment.
 The name of the tags will be provided by you during installation.

 ##### Resource inventory and EC2 Availability Zone dashboards
-Graphs that report summarized insights about resource configuration data, including detailed information about EC2 and EBS.
+Summarized insights about resource configuration data, including detailed information about EC2 and EBS.
 Evaluate your resilience to AZ-level events by checking the distribution of your EC2 instances across Availability Zones.

 #### Tag compliance
 Visualize the results of AWS Config Managed Rule [required-tags](https://docs.aws.amazon.com/config/latest/developerguide/required-tags.html) or one of the several [rules](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html) ending with `-tagged`.
 You can deploy these rules to find resources in your accounts that were not launched with your desired tag configurations.